Brennan-Cox/Intoduction/Introduction.md

 Welcome to your first coding exercise!
 In this guide, you'll learn how to set up your development environment by installing Java, Maven, Python, VS Code, and Git Bash.
 By the end of this exercise, you'll have all the essential tools needed to start coding.

 (Note: This guide assumes you are using a Windows environment.)
+(Note: Ask chat gpt if you have any questions about any of these steps [chatgpt.com](https://chat.openai.com/chat))

 ---